r-spatial/evolution/README.md

 ## Diffs for ASDAR scripts

 Diffs between ASDAR 2nd edition code and migrated code not using retired packages added to website; also added diffs for `terra` versions of `cm`, `die` and `cm2`, ch.
-2, 4 and 5.
+2, 4 and 5 (`cm` and `cm2` improved by Robert Hijmans, thanks!).
 The scripts are in bundles on https://github.com/rsbivand/sf_asdar2ed.

 Interim reports published in https://r-spatial.github.io/evolution/.